dmaydan/Item_Catalog_Project/README.md

 # Item Catalog
 The is my project submission for Udacity's Full Stack Web Developer nanodegree's item catalog project.
-The goal of the project was to develop an application that provides a list of items within a variety of categories as well as provide a user registration and authentication system.
+The goal of the project was to develop an application that provides a list of items within a variety of categories as well as to provide a user registration and authentication system.
 Registered users have the ability to post, edit and delete their own items.
 For every item, the website also offers a JSON endpoint.
 In order to access this endpoint, simply add `'JSON/'` to the end of the URL for a specific item.
 ## Demo
 A live demo of the project hosted by heroku is avaliable at https://item-catalog-proj.herokuapp.com
+## Screenshots
+### Logged In

 ## Backend
 ### Server
 The server is built on the python web framework [Flask](http://flask.pocoo.org).